algorox/genesis/README.md

 You can see the full thesis [here](http://etheses.dur.ac.uk/11033/).

-I share the code here in the hopes that it brings value to the Generative community.
+I share the code here in the hopes that it brings value to the Generative AI community.

 ## how to
 To use Genesis, you will need to download [SuperCollider](https://supercollider.github.io/), and get an instance